Add this to your Cargo.toml

 Scraping a URL

-To scrape a single URL with error handling, use the scrape_url method.
-It takes the URL as a parameter and returns the scraped data as a serde_json::Value.
+To scrape a single URL, use the scrape_url method.
+It takes the URL as a parameter and returns the scraped data as a Document.

 Rust